substrate-system/baowser/README.md

   offset += chunk.length
 }

-// Now use the verified data - create a Blob and display it const blob = new Blob([completeData], { type: 'image/jpeg' })
+// Now use the verified data.
+// Create a Blob and add it to the DOM. const blob = new Blob([completeData], { type: 'image/jpeg' })
 const blobUrl = URL.createObjectURL(blob)